 I only use it on wood planks, but I love it because it doesn’t have a strong smell like oil-based stain, it dries quickly, and cleanup is easy.

-I talked about this more in-depth here (about halfway down the post) and I used the same exact color.
+I talked about this more in-depth in this post on how to make a wood sign (about halfway down the post) and I used the same exact color.

 Make sure your dresser is completely painted and dry before turning it into a plank top dresser.